-One of the areas that is especially important is the cohesion and understanding between the individual members of the team.
-If it is not taken care of up front, it can take a long time to build.
+One of the areas that are especially important is the cohesion and understanding between the individual members of the team.
+If it is not taken care of the upfront, it can take a long time to build.
 If you are not aware of the teaming model developed by Bruce Tuckman, this is a good time to start considering it.
-In short, Mr Tuckman found that teams follow a regular pattern of “storming, norming and performing” during their lifecycle.
-If you can shorten this cycle and get to strong performance sooner, you are better off.
-We have found that kickoffs that include games, team-building and participative events go a long way to achieving this goal.
+In short, Mr. Tuckman found that teams follow a regular pattern of “storming, norming and performing” during their lifecycle.
+If you can shorten this cycle and get too strong performance sooner, you are better off.
+We have found that kickoffs that include games, team-building, and participative events go a long way to achieving this goal.
 In fact, for longer projects, planning similar events around specific milestones prevents teams from going back through the cycle later in the process.

 There are many guides available for these activities, but regardless of which ones you find useful, the actual activities are not something you can simply jump into and do from a book.
 It takes practice and experience to successfully integrate team activities into project initiation so the sooner you start using them the better.
-We have found Gamestorming by Dave Gray, Sunni Brown, and James Macanufo to be an excellent resource, but again, it requires some hands-on experience to use successfully.
+We have found teaming model to be an excellent resource, but again, it requires some hands-on experience to use successfully.

 What do you need to do to assure success for project initiation meetings?